Logseq¶

 What it is¶

 Logseq is a privacy-first, open-source knowledge management and collaboration platform.
-It uses a local-first, outliner-based approach to knowledge management, supporting both Markdown and Org-mode.
+It is a local-first application that treats information as a "knowledge graph" rather than a set of files, utilizing an outliner-based approach to capture and organize thoughts.

 What problem it solves¶